What's wrong with Heather Small's voice?!

 all music ever shd be ruff and shouty and sound like it was recorded in that railway carriage out of I Didn't Know You Cared by feral, fingerless tweens

-― the Dorothy Squires of mean-spirited moaning and cynicism (Noodle Vague), Thursday, 8 September 2011 11:49 (1 year ago) Permalink
+― the Dorothy Squires of mean-spirited moaning and cynicism (Noodle Vague), Thursday, 8 September 2011 11:49 (six years ago) Permalink

 the live instrumentation and songs and shininess was new and fun